aletesliPublicis/assessment-alex-teslin/README.md

  ![](attachments/dbec60c6-f8b5-4dc3-a158-df6ea7273512.png " =348x655")

-You will then need to call each fragment into a section, and each section into your index.html (more on this below).
 The way you decide to divide each section, is completely up to you.
-You just have to make sure that's easy to understand and well organized (so if someone else needs to take over your project, they will understand what's going on).
-What is important is to have a separate section for the fragments, so it's more organized and easy to follow.
+You just have to make sure that’s easy to understand and well organized.

 ## Project structure